 Password and publickey authentication are supported and SSH-MITM is able to detect, if a user is able to login with publickey authentication on the remote server.
 This allows SSH-MITM to accept the same key as the destination server.

 If publickey authentication is not possible, the authentication will fall back to password-authentication.

 When publickey authentication is possible, a forwarded agent is needed to login to the remote server.
 In cases, when no agent was forwarded, SSH-MITM can rediredt the session to a honeypot.

 Generate an embeddable card to be shared on external websites.

 Choose your Linux distribution to get detailed installation instructions.
 If yours is not shown, get more details on the installing snapd documentation.

-Is there a problem with ssh-mitm?
+Is there a problem with SSH-MITM - ssh audits made simple?
 Report this app

 Thanks for bringing this to our attention.
 Information you provided will help us investigate further.

 There was an error while sending your report.
 Please try again later.